Charcoal for teeth whitening? Does it work? Is it safe? What else can you do to whiten your teeth? Let’s have a look!

 Bentonite Clay – detoxifies and pulls out toxins.

 I used the charcoal powder every morning, with a bamboo tooth brush.
 I used a soft bristle, which is ideal for sensitive teeth.
-I wouldn’t recommend using an expensive white tooth head as charcoal can stain surfaces.
-And this practise can get REALLY messy.
+I wouldn’t recommend using an expensive white colored tooth head and bristles as charcoal can stain surfaces.
+And this practice can also get REALLY messy.
 So I brushed my teeth in the shower rather than the sink.
 After brushing with the powder and some water, I brushed again with my normal toothpaste.

 - Rinse your mouth with mouthwash straight after a coffee or tea, as well as meals with tomato pasta sauce and curries.